Installation & Setup

 - PHP +8.0 and MySQL +5.7.

 - Mux account.

 - Mux.com must be able to reach your EE install (more below) to send webhook events.

 Also there are default config options that can be adjusted before install.
 Some advanced options are only available in the config.
 Once installed, default config options can be changed in the file, and then the settings must be re-saved to commit.

 Getting started has a few steps.
 Here is the short list, with more details below:

 - Install the Module.
-Copy both System and Themes folders.
-Note there is also example templates to reference.
+Copy over both System and Themes folders.

 - Copy Mux API keys to EE.

 - For live streams, check the custom live field is linked in Settings.